CtrlK

 Progressive Disclosure

-For a simple, single-purpose setup skill under 50 lines, the content is well-organized into logical sections (prerequisites, configuration, verification) without needing external references.
-The structure is clean and easy to navigate.
+For a simple, single-purpose setup skill under 50 lines, the content is well-organized into clear sections (Prerequisite Checks, Configuration Steps, Verification) without needing external file references.
+The structure is easy to scan and navigate.

 3 / 3